Dawei-Chen-Math/Dawei-Chen-Math.github.io/README.md

 We prove the Dynamical André-Oort (DAO) conjecture proposed by Baker and DeMarco for families of rational maps parameterized by an algebraic curve.
 In fact, we prove a stronger result, which is a Bogomolov type generalization of DAO for curves.

-田志宇 (北京大学)
-题目: Homological stability and space of curves on some varieties
-摘要: Homological stability about moduli space of curves, or mapping class groups, is by now well-understood.
-I will discuss a set of conjectures as an attempt to understand homological stability of moduli space of curves on a very special class of varieties, such as the projective space, especially about their asymptotic behavior as the curve class becomes more and more positive.
-This talk will be mostly about motivations, questions, some non-trivial evidence, but very few answers.

-聂鑫 (东南大学)
-题目: Circle pattern and discrete conformality
-摘要: We give a survey of two closely related objects of study in discrete geometry: circle patterns and discrete conformal equivalence of polyhedral surfaces.
-The former deals with patterns of round circles on a surface whose combinatorics/topology is fixed, while the radii of circles may vary; the latter is a discrete analgoue of the usual conformal equivalence of Riemannian metrics.
-We will focus on the link between both subjects with hyperbolic geometry and Teichmüller spaces, and discuss some recent progress and open problems.

 何翔 (清华大学)
 题目: Balancing properties of tropical moduli maps
 摘要: Tropical varieties collects the combinatorial data of degenerations of algebraic varieties.
 In this talk, we explain how the tropicalization of a family of algebraic curves forms a family of tropical curves, and describe certain balancing conditions of the induced map to moduli space of tropical curves.
 If time permits, we will also discuss applications to liftability of tropical curves and irreducibility of Severi varieties.
 This is joint work with Karl Christ and Ilya Tyomkin.

+聂鑫 (东南大学)
+题目: Circle pattern and discrete conformality
+摘要: We give a survey of two closely related objects of study in discrete geometry: circle patterns and discrete conformal equivalence of polyhedral surfaces.
+The former deals with patterns of round circles on a surface whose combinatorics/topology is fixed, while the radii of circles may vary; the latter is a discrete analgoue of the usual conformal equivalence of Riemannian metrics.
+We will focus on the link between both subjects with hyperbolic geometry and Teichmüller spaces, and discuss some recent progress and open problems.

+王俭（南开大学）
+题目:
+摘要:

 张迎春（浙江大学）
 题目: A cluster algebra structure in the quantum cohomology ring of a quiver variety